 2 The Arizona BBHE granted approval to the MAS-MFT Program curriculum as meeting the degree requirements for licensure in May 2016.
 Programs must reapply every five years to maintain approval.
 3 If a student does not complete the required total of 300 direct client contact hours and 60 hours of clinical supervision by semester's end in December of year two, the student will be required to register for an additional two semester hours of practicum for Spring Semester in order to complete the internship/practicum.

-- a.
+- Assemble the following materials.
+Supplemental materials are submitted electronically: letters of recommendation, resume/vita, and personal goal statement. - a.
 Resume/Vita Current Resume or Vita.
 Please include educational history, academic honors, awards/scholarships/fellowships, publications, membership in professional organizations, volunteer activities, and employment history. - b.
 Letters of Recommendation.
 Three letters of recommendation, including at least one from an undergraduate instructor.
 Letters from employers, supervisors or other professional mentors are also acceptable, but letters from friends or family are not.
 In extenuating circumstances when an applicant has been out of school for a number of years and is unable to contact a former undergraduate instructor for a letter, three professional letters are acceptable.
 Applicants should, however, make every effort to secure at least one letter from an undergraduate instructor. - c.
-Personal Goal Statement.
-In three pages or less (double-spaced) please describe the following: - i.
+Professional Statement.
+In three pages or less (double-spaced) please address the following: - i.
 What has led to your decision to apply to this MFT Program? - ii.
 What are your professional goals and aspirations? - iii.
-What are the strengths you have that will help you succeed in this program? - iv.
-What, if any, clinical and/or research experiences do you have (either paid or volunteer)?
+What are the strengths you have that will help you succeed in an accelerated clinical graduate program? - iv.
+What, if any, clinical and/or research experiences do you have (either paid or volunteer)? - v.
+Include any additional information that will help the committee evaluate your application.